arunaelentari/travel/blog.md

 One particular chain of restaurants, [El Glop](http://elglop.com/), has been a truly amazing gustatory experience.
 We had two fantastic meals there during our first trip to Barcelona last September.
 Having had our first tapas at another restaurant, we decided to have our second dinner at El Glop Braseria.
 New surroundings & unusual city blocks with rounded corners added to the challenge of finding the place.
 Finally we found it an hour before its closing time, at midnight, and were properly rewarded with a feast.

-TODO: include pic of El Glop
+TODO: picture of el glop

 Their dessert, tropical paradise, is the best dessert I have had in my entire life!